Export control compliance

 - Technical data not covered by ITAR

-As a buyer of aviation parts, you are responsible for:
+As a buyer or exporter of aviation parts, you are typically responsible for:

-- • Obtaining necessary export licenses or authorizations
+- • Obtaining required licenses, agreements, or exceptions before export or re-export

-- • Screening end-users and destinations against denied parties lists
+- • Screening parties, end uses, and destinations against denied-party and sanctions lists